brixavengoza/brixavengoza/README.md

 ### 💻 Frontend Developer

-Frontend Developer with 3+ years of experience building scalable web and mobile applications using Next.js, React Native, and Supabase.
-Specialized in clean architecture, developer eﬃciency, and creating intuitive with AI-driven user experiences.
+Frontend Developer with 3+ years of experience building scalable web and mobile applications using Next.js, React Native, and Supabase
-Working closely with founders, designers, and engineers in fast paced startup environments, turning complex product ideas into working, production apps.

-- ⚡ Passionate about **modern UI development**, **frontend performance**, and **AI-driven interfaces**
-- 🚀 Exploring **backend frameworks** to expand my full-stack capabilities

 ---